 Distributed generation (DG) refers to generating energy close to where it is consumed, rather than forcing communities to rely on faraway fossil fuel plants and inefficient long-distance power transmission.
 An energy system built around DG is decentralized and more resilient than centralized generation, which relies on a few large power plants located far from the communities that consume the energy.

 What is wholesale distributed generation?

-Wholesale distributed generation (wholesale DG, or WDG) refers to distributed generation systems, often commercial-scale solar projects, that connect to the distribution grid and sell the electricity they produce to the local utility to serve local energy demand (as shown below).
+Wholesale distributed generation (wholesale DG, or WDG) refers to distributed generation systems, often commercial-scale solar projects, that connect to the distribution grid and sell the electricity they produce to the local utility to serve local energy demand:

 What are the benefits of WDG?

 - WDG projects keep energy dollars close to home and grow local economies — driving economic stimulation, including job growth.

 - WDG projects democratize access to clean local energy by giving more parties the opportunity to participate — not just homeowners or large corporate entities.

 Starting in 2000, Germany enacted a national feed-in tariff (FIT) that propelled the country to become the world’s clean energy leader.
 The nation experienced tremendous growth of local renewable energy because their FIT unleashed the WDG market segment.
 The German FIT targeted the WDG market by making it easy to build smaller local renewable energy projects in the built environment (on preexisting homes, buildings, and structures), connect them to the grid, and sell power to the local utility at a fixed rate using a standardized, long-term, and guaranteed contract.
-Germany’s solar deployments are almost entirely sub-2 megawatt projects in built environments and interconnected to the distribution grid (see figure below).
+Germany’s solar deployments are almost entirely sub-2 megawatt projects in built environments and interconnected to the distribution grid:

 Predictable, streamlined procurement and interconnection radically reduced the costs to build local renewable energy projects in Germany.
 Replicating Germany’s scale and efficiency in California would result in rooftop solar costing between 4-6 cents/kilowatt-hour (kWh), due to California’s better solar resource and applicable tax treatments.